Introduction to 'Laptop or desktop'

-Do you or someone you know need help with setting up a device for the first time?
-Why not call our free Digital Helpline on 0345 222 0333.
+If you need help with setting up a device for the first time, our Digital Helpline can help.
+Free to use, just call us on 0345 222 0333.
 It’s open Monday to Friday, 9am – 5pm.

 Once you’re set up, this lesson can help you make the most of your device, including how to adapt it to meet your needs.